Ayowel/optread/README.md

     - Takes argc, argv and a configuration as argument
     - configuration should be set with lists of parameters and callback functions
     - Callback function prototype: `char callback(uint8_t opt_type, optread_optname option, char* param, void* context)`
+- [ ] Add support for "windows" compilation & run in travis (wine)
-- [ ] Enything you feel is usefull, really.
+- [ ] Anything you feel is usefull, really.